 Don’t freak out about missing midnight

-Don’t give the bottle to the Incompetent Champagne-Popper
+Avoid the Incompetent Champagne-Popper

-Don’t bother with New Year’s resolutions
+Don’t bother talking about New Year’s resolutions

 Go wild during the countdown

 Big Ben will go bong.
 Everyone will yell “Happy New Year!” as enthusiastically as humanly possible after 7 jägerbombs.
 And obviously, you’ll grab and hug your mates you’ve been less than 3-yards away from all night like you haven’t seem ‘em since… Well, last year.

 Make the most of this moment, because it’s a truly magical time.